gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Extra Cause: 16 bits (unsigned integer)
 : Each Extra Cause indicate an additional piece of information as part of the error.
-There MAY be 0 to as many as can fit in the extra cause field in the ERROR Chunk (A maximum of 32764).
+There MAY be zero to as many as can fit in the extra cause field in the ERROR Chunk (A maximum of 32764).

 Editor's Note: Please replace TBA9 above with what is assigned by IANA.